Analyze content#

 Learning changes the structure of your brain

 Once we are adults, the neurons in our brain don’t move that much.
 When we learn though, the networks between the neurons change and expand.
 How does the brain achieve this?
 The networks change and expand through a process called “Synaptic Change.”
 Synapses are like muscles, in that repetition is needed to make the change that embeds learning.
 Continuing exercise is needed to maintain the learning.
 These similarities between muscles and synapses partly led me to use athletics in the “Memletics” name.
+The way the networks change depends on whether it’s a short duration memory or a long-term memory:

 • For short duration memories (from a few seconds to a few hours): These memories change the strength of the signals between neurons.
 The sending neuron changes the signal strength, the receiving neuron changes its sensitivity, or both.

 • For longer term memories (from a day to a lifetime): These memories change the number of connections between one neuron and another, or change which neurons a particular neuron connects to, or both.
+What interests us is how short duration memories move to long term memories.
+The basic steps of this process are:

 1. The brain places the memory into an area called “working memory” first.
 The memory only changes the signaling strength between neurons.